Rags (dog): Unique behavior

 In addition to his message-carrying skills in France during World War I, Rags had a number of other unique behaviors.
 When Rags was first in the front lines and came under shellfire, he simply imitated the men around him who would drop to the ground and hug it tightly.
 Before long, the soldiers observed Rags hugging the ground with his paws spread out before anyone heard the sound of an incoming round.
-The men soon realized that Rags' acute and sensitive hearing was telling him when the shells were coming well before they could hear them.
+The men soon realized that Rags' acute and sensitive hearing was telling them when the shells were coming well before they could hear them.
 The doughboys learned to keep their eyes on Rags, and he became an early-warning system for artillery shell fire.

 During a rest period behind the lines, James Donovan taught Rags a method of dog saluting that Rags would use for the rest of his military life.
 Instead of extending his paw out to shake hands, as most dogs were taught, Rags would raise his paw a bit higher and close to his head.
 For many years afterward, Rags would appear at the flag pole at various military bases for the retreat ceremony.
 As the flag was lowered and the bugle played, Rags could be seen saluting with the assembled troops.
 He was observed doing this at Forts Sheridan and Hamilton.

 Another lifelong activity was Rags' daily tour of whatever army base at which he was living.
 Early on, he would identify the mess halls with the best food and most hospitable staff.
 He would visit them each day for treats, and most had a special water bowl placed out for him.